Our corporate governance policies and practices are the foundation of our business.

 Our Board views diversity in a broad sense, taking into consideration not only racial, ethnic, and gender diversity, but also the mix of qualifications of our directors including tenure, experience levels, and types of experience, including both industry and subject matter expertise.
 Although we do not have a separate policy specifically governing diversity, when considering Board candidates, the Governance Committee takes into account whether an individual would bring a diverse viewpoint to the Board, including with respect to the candidate's gender, race, and ethnicity.

-Recognizing the importance of continued Board refreshment, since March 2018, we have added three new directors, Wendell Pritchett, Karen Grimes, and Stephen East, deepening the diversity of composition, thought, and experience of our Board with fresh perspectives.
+Recognizing the importance of continued Board refreshment, since March 2018, we have added five new directors, which has resulted in a more balanced distribution of the tenure of our board members, broadened the diversity of composition, thought, and experience on our Board and added fresh perspectives.
 The Governance Committee intends to continue considering the diversity of experience and perspective, including racial, ethnic, and gender diversity, that future candidates may bring when nominating individuals to serve on our Board.

 Shareholder and Stakeholder Engagement